nasa/astrobee/doc/general_documentation/flight_release.md

 ## Finish Release

 Once the debians pass all the required testing, it is ready to become an official flight release.
-Please make a pull request on astrobee develop and set Brian, Katie, or Marina as the reviewer.
-They will review the request and merge it into develop and master.
+Please make two pull requests; one on astrobee develop and one on astrobee master.
+Set Brian, Katie, or Marina as the reviewer.
+They will review the request and do the merging into develop and master.
 You will also need to copy the debians to a temporary location on volar.

     scp astrobee0_0.x.x_armhf.deb \
       <ndc_username>@volar:/home/p-free-flyer/free-flyer/FSW/ars_debs/dists/xenial/main/release_candidate/